Indirect Gaussian Graph Learning beyond Gaussianity: Generalized Indirect Dependency Learning

 where $l_k$ is a pre-specified loss for the $k$th variable.
 A special case is

 Such loss functions can be customized by users depending on the problem of interest.
-They are not necessarily identical in some applications. $\bsbTh$ represents the systematic component, e.g., $\bsbTh = \bsbX\bsbB$, but may not be on the same scale of $\bsbY$.
-For example, in Generalized Linear Models (GLMs), $\bsbTh = g(\EE(\bsbY))$, where $g(\cdot)$ is a link function.
+They are not necessarily identical in some applications. $\bsbTh$ represents the systematic component, e.g., $\bsbTh = \bsbX\bsbB$ with $\bsbX\in \mathbb R^{n\times p}$ the design matrix and $\bsbB$ the corresponding coefficient matrix, but may not be on the same scale of $\bsbY$.
+For example, in Generalized Linear Models (GLMs) \citep{Agresti2012}, $\bsbTh = g(\EE(\bsbY))$, where $g(\cdot)$ is a link function.

 The $m$ random variables represented by the columns of $\bsbY$ are however often dependent and it could be very hard to build an MRF.
 (Recall that $l_k$ may not be associated with any distribution.)
-Without permission to modify any marginal loss, we aspire to incorporate dependencies into the criterion and learn a meaningful sparse association graph.
+With no permission to modify any marginal loss, we aspire to incorporate dependencies into the criterion and learn a meaningful sparse association graph.